Monument to Nicholas I: Base of a statue

-On pedestal corners allegorical figures of Justice, Force, Wisdom and Belief to which portrait similarity to empress Alexandra Feodorovna and her daughters is given: grand duchesses Alexandra, Maria and Olga.
+On pedestal corners allegorical figures of Justice, Force, Wisdom and Belief to which portrait similarity to Empress Alexandra Feodorovna and her daughters is given: grand duchesses Alexandra, Maria and Olga.

 The Russian masters Nikolai Ramazanov and Robert Salemann designed for the monument's pedestal.
 Salemann also sculpted the four allegorical female figures, steel fixtures, ornaments on the pedestal.

 The pedestal stands on a short platform made of red Finnish granite with three steps.
 The lower part of the pedestal is of dark gray granite and red porphyry.
 The middle part, hewn from a block of red Finnish granite, is decorated with bronze bas-reliefs.
 The upper part of the pedestal is made of red porphyry.
 The pedestal of the horse statue is made of white Italian marble.

-Registration Base of a statue have added with graceful lanterns-floor lamps with fixtures, they are made on Monferran's plan, the project was executed by architect Robert Veigelt.
+Registration Base of a statue have added with graceful lanterns-floor lamps with fixtures, they are made on de Montferrand's plan, the project was executed by architect Robert Veigelt.

 In 1860 the monument composition was finished by a bronze lattice from twenty links.
 The lattice project belongs to architect Ludvig Bonstedt.

 All these elements are cast in Galvanic institution of Maximilian, Duke of Leuchtenberg.